isomerpages/synapxe-healix/pages/Onboarding.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong>Download and fill up the Service Request Form</strong>
-<br>Start filling your information and requirement into the form.</p>
+<br>Start filling your information and requirements into the form.</p>
 </td>
 </tr>
 <tr>